-Entrepreneur Marcello Murzilli spent four years planning and building his modern-day monastery, all while living in a tent on a nearby grassy knoll, the better to serve his vision of an environmentally conscious sanctuary safe from the digital age.
-The fourteen-room retreat, built stone by stone using centuries-old masonry techniques, is nestled in the Umbrian hillside, a 90-minute drive from Rome, and goes to great lengths to simplify life as we know it today.
-Part of the Design Hotels collection, it's a new kind of travel experience made specifically for the solo traveler: There is no double occupancy, no internet, no minibar, no television.
+Entrepreneur Marcello Murzilli spent four years planning and building his modern-day monastery, the better to serve his vision of an environmentally conscious sanctuary safe from the digital age.
+The 21-room retreat, built stone by stone using centuries-old masonry techniques, is nestled in the Umbrian hillside, a 90-minute drive from Rome, and goes to great lengths to simplify life as we know it today.
+Part of the Design Hotels collection, it's a new kind of travel experience made specifically for the solo traveler: There is no internet, no minibar, no television.
 A gong sounds nightly at 8 p.m., signaling the start of silent dinner, which is sourced from the garden and nearby farms and served in a refectory-style dining room; illumination is mostly by candlelight.
 There's breakfast and lunch, daily yoga and mediation, a stone grotto with a hot tub and steam bath, and a beautiful pastoral landscape all around.
 Eremito means "hermit" in Italian, a reminder to look within and channel that inner recluse.

 Inaccessible Alaska: Sheldon Chalet